Nina Armagno: Military service

 Armagno relinquished command of the 45th Space Wing to Wayne Monteith on August 4, 2015, and was assigned as the director of strategic plans, programs, requirements, and analysis of the Air Force Space Command, where she was responsible for developing strategy, doctrine, and policy for the command's space and cyberspace operations, defining the future of space and cyberspace systems through requirements definition, mission area architectures, analysis, science and technology development in support of the joint warfighter, Department of Defense, civil, and national users.

 In June 2017, Armagno was reassigned as director of plans and policy at the United States Strategic Command.
 She stayed there for a year before getting reassigned to the Pentagon to serve as the director for space programs at the Office of the Assistant Secretary for Acquisition.

 When the Space Force was established in 2019, Armagno was tapped by then-Lieutenant General David D. Thompson to help stand-up the new service, working as the S2/3/4/6/8/9/10 while still officially assigned as the director of space programs.
 She was nominated on July 28, 2020, for transfer to the United States Space Force and promotion to lieutenant general.
 She was also assigned to serve as its first director of staff.
 She transferred and was promoted on August 17, 2020, becoming the first female general officer in the Space Force.

+Armagno retired from active duty on July 7, 2023.

+After retiring from active duty, Armagno joined Rocket Lab's board of directors.